ro61zzy/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-learning more pointers and arrays
+Part 2: learning more pointers and arrays